RyuZhihao123/Modular-Tree-Modeler-25/README.md

 ### 🌳 Design Your Own Species From Scratch:

-After executing the two programs following the steps (1) and (2) above, you can also freely design your own species graphics!
+After executing the two programs following the steps (1) and (2) above, you can also freely design your own species graphs!
 Please watch the [[5-min Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing) to see how to practically use the system.

 FYI, the main operations and hotkeys are listed below: